John Steinbeck: Government harassment

 Steinbeck complained publicly about government harassment.
 Thomas Steinbeck, the author's eldest son, said that J. Edgar Hoover, the director of the FBI at the time, could find no basis for prosecuting Steinbeck and therefore used his power to encourage the U.S. Internal Revenue Service to audit Steinbeck's taxes every single year of his life, just to annoy him.
 According to Thomas, a true artist is one who "without a thought for self, stands up against the stones of condemnation, and speaks for those who are given no real voice in the halls of justice, or the halls of government.
 By doing so, these people will naturally become the enemies of the political status quo."

 In a 1942 letter to United States Attorney General Francis Biddle, John Steinbeck wrote: "Do you suppose you could ask Edgar's boys to stop stepping on my heels?
 They think I am an enemy alien.
 It is getting tiresome."
 The FBI denied that Steinbeck was under investigation.

 Major works

+Cup of Gold

+This was Steinbeck's first novel.
+It is loosely based on the life and death of privateer Henry Morgan.
+It centers on Morgan's assault and sacking of Panamá Viejo, sometimes referred to as the "Cup of Gold", and on the women, brighter than the sun, who were said to be found there.